Treatment (Specialty) Court Toolkit

 Below are links to resources and information about how treatment courts work.

-Letter of Support from Thomas C. Peachey, City of The Dalles Municipal Judge (ret.)
+City of The Dalles Municipal Judge (ret.)

 It should be no surprise that a justice system derived in large part from a 13th Century experience has failed to keep pace with the complexities and requirements of modern justice.
 Criminal Courts today are faced with a myriad of issues that are seldom resolvable through the application of traditional processes.
 Modern criminal courts are commonly presented with mental health and dependency problems that are poorly addressed through the imposition of fines and incarceration.